berensp/berensp.github.io/_posts/2024-02-29-us-life-expectancy.md

 > People in the United States have poorer health, more illness, **and shorter lives** than people in other wealthy countries.
 Americans **pay too much for healthcare** and lack adequate access to healthcare.
 This is called the U.S. health disadvantage.

-But as she spoke I wondered: is this a *causal relationship?* Or what portion of the delta in life expectancy can be explained by our healthcare system and Americans' participation in it versus factors outside of it?

-So I had to look into it, and what you find is a complex, multifactorial situation:
+But when you investigate the causes what you find is a complex, multifactorial situation:

 ![16 causes](/assets/images/16contributors.jpeg)
 <span class="muted small">Contribution of 16 causes of death (years) to the U.S. shortfall in life expectancy at birth, men (A) and women (B), 2016.</span>